 What I get from the preview of C# 8 with Mads Torgersen

-C# 8 will introduce some major features, who claimed tought work from the bottom.
+C# 8 will introduce some major features, which required tough work from the ground up.

-This feature is about to eliminate as much as possible the billion dollar error that we all know, the null reference exception.
+This feature is about eliminating as much as possible the billion dollar mistake that we all know, the null reference exception.

-The null reference exception occurred when you reference an object who can be null.
+The null reference exception occurs when you reference an object that can be null.
 For example, a string s can have a value or can be null, but even if it's null, you can call some properties like Length.
-You call a property or a method on a null object, so it throw a null reference exception.
+You call a property or a method on a null object, so it throws a null reference exception.

-C# already add stuffs to help developers dealing with this issue, like the nullable operator.
+C# has already added things to help developers deal with this issue, like the nullable operator.

 int i = 0; // i can't be null